 One of my first posts was about the Tim Horton’s Savings Plan (which was a blatant rip off of the Latte Savings Plan, however, I don’t remember anyone copyrighting that idea), and I’d like to revisit this post.

-It is hard to do a straight comparison given that Timmy’s has changed their sizes to match their major competitors sizes (although I applaud that they do actually have a SMALL size, which is called SMALL and not MEDIUM or TALL), but I will attempt to see if the concept still holds water.
+It is hard to do a straight comparison given that Timmy’s has changed their sizes to match their major competitors sizes (although I applaud that they do actually have a small size, which is called small and not medium or tall), but I will attempt to see if the concept still holds water.
+We could call it the latte savings plan again, though, since Tim’s now sells lattes too.

 First, let’s make some assumptions:

-- You aren’t buying a donut, breakfast sandwich or even Timbits (talk about free advertising for Tim Horton’s).
+- No donuts, breakfast sandwich or even Timbits (talk about free advertising for Tim Horton’s).

-- You have 3 coffees a day from Tim’s (a little excessive, but not out of the ordinary either).
+- Three (3) coffees a day from Tim’s (a little excessive, but not out of the ordinary either) are drunk.

 - You only buy coffee on weekdays (which again is unreasonable, since if you buy coffee at Tim’s you do it pretty much every day of the year).